-On behalf of the more than 364,000 members of the Fraternal Order of Police, I urge you to heed the call from Representatives Davis and Spanberger and bring this legislation to the floor.
-If I can be of any further assistance, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.
+On behalf of the more than 364,000 members of the Fraternal Order of Police, I am proud to offer our strong support for this legislation.
+I hope that you will cosponsor this bill again in this Congress.
+Thank you for your past support and, if I can be of any help, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.